-Valve-Turners Emily Johnston and Annette Klapstein along with independent filmmaker Steve Liptay were arraigned today in Bagley, MN.
+Valve-Turners Emily Johnston and Annette Klapstein along with independent filmmaker Steve Liptay were arraigned in November in Bagley, MN.
 Emily made the following statement after her arraignment.

 For breaking four chains and causing two pipelines to be shut down, Annette and I have been charged with felony property damage and aiding and abetting felony property damage, as well as trespass and aiding and abetting trespass.
 Along with our friends engaging in the same acts in other states, we took every precaution to ensure the safety of our actions, including two safety calls to Enbridge, and in fact—as a result of these calls—it was the company which actually shut the pipelines down.
 We live-streamed everything, and waited over an hour for the sheriff to come and arrest us.
 We were aware of the potential consequences, and we accept the risks.

 I’ll speak for myself alone.
 I dread the thought of going to prison—being away from my loved ones, and away from the natural world and the daily rhythms that sustain me.
 But far more, I dread the devastation to every life on this planet if we keep on going as we are.
 Between risking my access to what I love, and risking what I love, there is no comparison, and that was the only choice before me.
 Actions like those we took are profoundly necessary right now; there is not a single law or legislative proposal on the table anywhere that will keep the Earth below 1.5°C of warming—beyond which, scientists have made clear, the ecosystems that we depend upon start to fall apart.
 Even if we adhere to the Paris climate agreement—and if every country fulfills its every pledge—we are headed past 3°C of warming.